Skip to Global Navigation Skip to Local Site Navigation Skip to Main Content

 Graduates of the School of Nursing at Loyola University New Orleans are leaders.
 They’re committed not just to service to individual people but to improving the field of health care as a whole.

-For more than 30 years, the School of Nursing has produced those leaders, those innovators.
+Since 1979, the School of Nursing has produced those leaders, those innovators.
 Our program has been recognized nationally for its success, but even more important to us, our students continue to receive accolades for their work both during school and after graduation.

 Heritage of Health Care Excellence and Affordability